annieguan/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and find out color space RGB has the least linear SVM accuracy
+I tried various combinations of parameters in colorspace, hog_chanel, spatial_size, etc and find out color space RGB has the least linear SVM accuracy.
+I tried 'YCrcb' and 'HSV' colorspace and they have better SVM accuracy than RGB.
+Also, use all hog_channel significantly increase the predictiion accuracy.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).